userquin/craft-vite-boilerplate/README.md

 ### Development Server

-While `gulp` is running, you can access the site at http://localhost:XXXX
+While the development server is running, you can access the site at http://craft-vite.test

 ## Deployment

-Run `NODE_ENV=production npm run build` to build prepare all assets for deployment.
+Run `npm run build` to build prepare all assets for deployment.

-## Analyze Webpack Bundle

-`ANALYZE_BUNDLE=true npm run build` will output a report breaking down final webpack bundle sizes.